• Skip to primary navigation

 a large stainless steel bowl with roasted vegetables tossed with grated pecorino cheese and fresh chopped rosemary for Pan-Seared Sirloin Steak with Spicy Baharat Sauce recipe

-When the roasted vegetables are done, toss them in the grated cheese and chopped rosemary, elevating these vegetables to a new level.
+When the roasted vegetables are done, toss them with grated cheese and chopped rosemary, elevating them to a new level.

 Common Pan-Seared Sirloin Steak Temperatures